adamantine-sim/adamantine/joss/paper.md

 ---

 # Summary
-`Adamantine` is a thermomechanical C++ code build on top of deal.II [@dealII95], ArborX [@arborx2020], Trilinos [@trilinos-website], and Kokkos [@kokkos2022].
+`Adamantine` is a thermomechanical simulation code that is written in C++ and built on top of deal.II [@dealII95], ArborX [@arborx2020], Trilinos [@trilinos-website], and Kokkos [@kokkos2022].
 `Adamantine` was developed with additive manufacturing in mind and it is particularly well adapted to simulate fused filament fabrication, direct energy deposition, and powder bed fusion.
-In order to support these different processes, `adamantine` solve the anisotropic heat equation.
+In order to support these different additive manufacturing processes, `adamantine` solves a nonlinear anisotropic heat equation.
 It can handle materials in three distinct phases (solid, liquid, and powder) to accurately reflect the physical state during different stages of the manufacturing process.
 To enhance simulation accuracy, `adamantine` incorporates data assimilation techniques [@da2016].
-This allows it to integrate experimental data from sensors like thermocouples and Infra-Red (IR) cameras.
-This combined approach helps account for errors arising from input parameters, material properties, models, and numerical calculations, leading to more realistic simulations.
+This allows it to integrate experimental data from sensors like thermocouples and infrared (IR) cameras.
+This combined approach helps account for errors arising from input parameters, material properties, models, and numerical calculations, leading to more realistic simulations that reflect what occurs in a particular print.

 # Statement of Need
-Manufacturing "born-qualified" objects, i.e., parts ready for critical applications straight from the printer, requires a new approach to additive manufacturing (AM).
+Manufacturing "born-qualified" components, i.e., parts ready for critical applications straight from the printer, requires a new approach to additive manufacturing (AM).
 This vision demands not only precise simulations for planning the build but also real-time adjustments throughout the process to obtained the desired thermomechanical evolution of the part.
-Currently, setting AM process parameters is an expert-driven, oftentrial-and-error process.
+Currently, setting AM process parameters is an expert-driven, often trial-and-error process.
 Material changes and geometry complexities can lead to unpredictable adjustments in parameters, making it slow and expensive.
 We can overcome this by using advanced simulations for both planning and adaptive control.